REPROGRAM MY MINDSET

-- Three days a week I go out for Mindful Swift Walking; usually about 3 miles at a time.
-But when the weather is good and I have the time I go hiking; oftentimes 5 or 6 miles at a time.
+- Three days a week I go out Mindful Swift Walking; usually about 3 miles at a time.
+And when the weather is good and I have the time, I go hiking; oftentimes 5 or 6 miles at a time.

-- Four days (or more) a week I take a yoga lesson in a group at my health club.
+- Four days a week I take an hour long yoga lesson in a group at my health club.

 - I practice yoga at home at least 3 days a week.